 - Not heat-resistant

-2. Double Gift Candle Containers – The Best Candle Tins for Decoration (People’s Choice)
+2. Double Gift Containers – The Candle Tins With Lids

 The Double gift Candle Containers are a bit different than the previously reviewed product.
 Each of the individual cans are decorated in pairs of two, with 24 total tin cans.
 The designs have different colors and patterns but manage to appear the same, at least to a certain extent.